Less-Than-Perfect/CBC-Bit-Flipper-Perl5/README.md

 # CBC-Bit-Flipper-Perl5
 # Current Log
-The program now succeeds on my local server!!!!
+The program now succeeds (somewhat) on a CTF.

 # To-do
 - [x] Create some code that probably doesn't work